-[Regulation 29A inserted in Gazette 19 Oct 2007 p.
+[Regulation 29A inserted: Gazette 19 Oct 2007 p.
 5610-11.]

 29B.
 Supply of scheduled drugs prescribed under r.
 29A

 (1) This regulation applies to the supply by a registered veterinary surgeon of a scheduled drug prescribed under regulation 29A.

 (2) A registered veterinary surgeon must not supply the scheduled drug except to the owner or person in charge of the animal or animals in relation to which the scheduled drug was prescribed.